multiscale/muscle3/docs/source/distributed_execution.rst

 .. code-block:: bash

-  muscle3 resources --cores-per-node 16 rd_implementations.ymmsl rd_python.ymmsl rd_settings.ymmsl
+  muscle3 resources --cores-per-node 16 rd_model.ymmsl rd_settings.ymmsl rd_programs.ymmsl rd_resources.ymmsl

-and be informed that we'll need only a single node. (``rd_settings.ymmsl`` is actually redundant here and could be omitted, the analysis is based only on the model components, conduits, implementations and resources.)
+and be informed that we'll need only a single node. (``rd_settings.ymmsl`` is actually redundant here and could be omitted, the analysis is based only on the model components, conduits, programs and resources.)

 To get more insight into how the instances will be divided over the available resources, you can use the ``-v`` option to enable verbose output.
 For the